mirko77/bestpint/README.md

 A community focusing on finding the best pint around the world!

-A proof of concept web app to get data from Epicollect+ Bestpint project and display data on a map.
+A proof of concept web app to get data from Epicollect+ Bestpint project and display data on a map. <a href="http://bestpint.net/">View it here</a>

 A bit slow to get data as it uses a proxy due to Epicollect+ security settings.